 Half Marathon Start Time: 8:00AM

-Miscellaneous: There is plenty of parking at the race start/finish for all race entrants.
-Please parallel park on the side of Industrial Drive.
+Miscellaneous: Please parallel park on the side of Industrial Drive.
+There is plenty of parking at the race start/finish for all entrants.
 The best place for spectators to view the race is at the start/finish.
-Runners can leave a bag/keys/shirts at the start/finish if desired.
+Runners can leave a bag/key/shirts at the start/finish if desired.
 The trail will be open to the public during the race.
-Please be respectful to other trail users.
-Thanks in advance to all the great race volunteers from Houston High School!
+Please be respectful of other trail users.
+Thanks in advance to the great race volunteers from Houston High School!
 Course info is on the race web page.
-The usual ultra and trail race food will be provided at the aid stations, ie. cookies, chips, candies, water, and Gatorade.
+The usual ultra and trail race food will be provided at the aid stations, ie. cookies, chips, candies, water, and orange gatorade.
 It is recommended that runners bring their own energy gels and electrolytes to the race as needed/desired.
-There are still race slots open if your running friends would like to join us for a day of fun and good running!
-As I write this there are 29 half marathon entrants and 27 marathon entrants.
-Several slower marathoners are starting the race early.
-If you are interested in an early race start please email Mike at firstname.lastname@example.org.
-The forecast for Sunday is a good one with temps in the low 40s at the start with lots of sun warming us into the low 70s late in the afternoon.
+There are still race slots open for your running friends who want to have fun running the trail on Sunday.
+As I write this there are 30 runners entered in the marathon and 21 runners entered in the half marathon.
+More runners will enter between now and race day.
+No one has emailed requesting to start the race early, but if you need more than seven hours to finish the marathon then you need to start the race early.
+If you want to start the race early email Mike at email@example.com.
+Initial indications are that the race temps on Sunday will be a touch higher than average with the race start temp in the high 50s with the temperature climbing into the 70s in the afternoon.

 Questions: email Mike at firstname.lastname@example.org